davidthewatson/davidthewatson.github.io/src/resume/index.md

 ## Objective

-Ship usable software crafted by a caring community using lightweight methods.
+Ship usable software crafted by a caring community using lightweight methods and modern tools.

 ## Summary

-Designed, developed, and deployed complete software products with R&amp;D labs, software companies, and startups using skills acquired working in design, education, and healthcare.
+Designed, developed, and deployed complete software products with R&amp;D labs, software companies, and startups using skills acquired working in design, education, finance, healthcare, and medical devices.

 ## Skills

 #### Operating Systems & Programming Languages

-Productive working on Linux (Unix-like), MacOS (BSD), and Windows (WSL2).
+Productive working on Linux, MacOS (BSD), and Windows (WSL2).
 Since 2005, wrote Python and shell scripts daily, C++ or Ruby occasionally.
 Prior to 2005 wrote C++ and shell scripts daily, Python or Perl occasionally.

 #### Markup & Markdown